 Tuition does not include music books/supplies for festivals, audition, testing or competition fees.
 These require separate books for the adjudicator.
 Payments for these other student expenses are due with the next tuition payment.

-NOTE: A late fee of $15 is charged for payments received after the 10th.
+NOTE: A late fee of $25 is charged for payments received after the 10th.
 A $35 service charge is applied to all accounts for checks returned for insufficient funds.
-Invoices are only prepared when new books are delivered or if monthly tuition falls 15 days past due.

 Other Studio Policies